jrpereirajr/iris-integratedml-monitor-example/articles/why-covid-19-also-dangerous-machine-learning-part-ii.md

 | AppointmentsPredection22 | 0.87     | 0.93      | 0.98      | 0.88   |
 ```

-As we setup early a rule to issue an e-mail notification if accuray is less than 90%, System Monitor realize that it's time to trigger such alert to the e-mail(s) account(s) related to alert.
+As we setup early a rule to issue an e-mail notification if accuracy is less than 90%, System Monitor realize that it's time to trigger such alert to related e-mail(s) account(s).

 <p align="center">
   <img src="https://raw.githubusercontent.com/jrpereirajr/iris-integratedml-monitor-example/master/model-validation-2.png" width="600" title="docker environment topology after installation">